Bubberstation/Bubberstation/README.md

 - Goonstation code is incompatible with this codebase and will not be accepted.

 *Credit: [Goonstation contribution guidelines](https://hackmd.io/@goonstation/docs/%2F%40goonstation%2Fcontribute#What-if-I-change-my-mind-about-my-contributions-being-published)*

+## Modularization and codedocs note

+As of our recent split from Skyrat, a lot of codedocs/modularization guides need to be rewritten.
+Until it is done expect some wait time with larger refactors.
+You are also free to edit any Skyrat files

 ## Important note - TEST YOUR PULL REQUESTS